What We Do

 The QSU manages the following feedback mechanisms:

-The QSU conducts the UL student exit survey annually using the Qualtrics Survey Management platform.
-The survey, which targets graduating students, is based on the UK's National Student Survey (NSS), the results of which are published online.
-This enables the University to conduct longitudinal internal benchmarking for UL, its academic units and programmes.
+The QSU conducts the UL student satisfaction survey annually using the Qualtrics Survey Management platform.
+The survey, targeting all taught students, is based on the UK's National Student Survey (NSS).
+This data enables the University to conduct longitudinal internal benchmarking for UL, its academic units and programmes.

 The procedure for conducting this survey is as follows: